Overview

 Most breeding adult butterflies live approximately two to five weeks, but overwintering adults that enter into reproductive diapause can live six to nine months.

-As temperatures warm at the overwintering sites in the spring, monarchs begin to breed and lay eggs on milkweed throughout their migration.
-The following generations breed and lay eggs throughout the summer.
+As temperatures warm at the overwintering sites in the spring, monarchs begin to breed and lay eggs on milkweed throughout their spring journey.
+The following generations breed and lay eggs throughout the spring and summer.
 In the fall, monarchs enter a state where they stop reproducing, known as diapause.
 This allows them to focus their energy and resources on the long-distance migration and surviving the winter.
 Some non-migratory monarchs in warmer climates breed year-round.

 Physical Characteristics